Xinshougang (Shougang Park) station

 Xinshougang (Shougang Park) station (新首钢站 (Xīnshǒugāng Zhàn)) is a subway station on Line 11 of the Beijing Subway.
 The station opened on December 31, 2021.
+It is the southern terminus of the line.

+The station's name comes from the nearby Shougang Park, the former site of Shougang Group.

-Platform Layout
+Platform layout

 The station has an underground island platform.
 Only one side of the platform is in use.

 Exits

 There are 4 exits, lettered A, B, C and D. Exit A is accessible.